Matt Lambert

-Matt Lambert is an American filmmaker and photographer, primarily known for LGBT related works.
+Matt Lambert is an American, Berlin-based filmmaker, creative director and photographer working across film, television, fashion, advertising, music and performance.
+He is known for LGBT-themed works.

 Biography

 Matt Lambert was born and raised in Los Angeles.
 Most of Lambert photography and cinematic work explores youth and intimacy, especially in queer related social groups.

-Cinema
+Film

+In 2020 he founded the experimental queer art/film project, VITIUM, and has curated screenings and events around the theme.

-Matt Lambert works are being screened as part of Tribeca Film Festival.
+In 2014, Lambert's work was screened at the Tribeca Film Festival.